nhsconnect/ITK-FHIR-Digital-Medicines/pages/design/build_medication_dispense_list.md

 - identifier - REQUIRED - uniquely identifies this medication dispense (UUID)
 - status - REQUIRED - should always be completed
-- medicationReference - REQUIRED - a reference to the medication which was dispensed
+- medicationReference (name) - MANDATORY - a reference to the medication which was dispensed
+- medicationReference.Medication.form - REQUIRED - the form of the medication e.g. capsule, drops, tablet, lotion etc.
 - subject - REQUIRED - a reference to the patient
 - context - OPTIONAL - reference to the encounter in which the medication was dispensed (the pharmacy visit)
 - performer - REQUIRED - who / what dispensed the medication
 - type - REQUIRED - the type dispense/supply (SNOMED CT concept)
-- quantity - REQUIRED - amount dispensed expressed as it's unit form dose, e.g. tablet, ml, gram
+- quantity - MANDATORY - amount dispensed expressed as it's unit form dose, e.g. tablet, ml, gram
 - daysSupply - REQUIRED - amount supplied expressed as a number of days
 - whenHandedOver - REQUIRED - the date/time on which the medication was supplied to the patient
+- dosageInstruction.route - REQUIRED - the route by which the medication is administered e.g. oral, IM, IV
-- dosageInstruction - OPTIONAL - how the medication is to be used by the patient or administered by the carer
+- dosageInstruction.site - REQUIRED - the anatomical site at which the medication is to be administered
+- dosageInstruction.doseQuantity - REQUIRED - a structural representation of dose amount, e.g. 20mg or 2 tablets
+- dosageInstruction.timing - REQUIRED - a structural, computable representation of dose timing
+- dosageInstruction.text - REQUIRED - a note on the time period for which the medication should be continued
+- dosageInstruction.text - REQUIRED - the entire medication dosage and administration directions including dose quantity and medication frequency and optionally duration e.g. "1 tablet at night" or "2mg at 10pm"
+- dosageInstruction.additionalInstructions - REQUIRED - additional instructions, requirements for adherence support, e.g. compliance aids, prompts and packaging requirements
+Note: any matters identified during discussion should be documented in the Composition.section.text
+Note: Indication should be recorded as free text in the Composition.section.text

 ### Medication ###